 When I started writing Lessons In Electric Circuits, my intent was to create a textbook suitable for introductory college use.
 However, being mostly self-taught in electronics myself, I knew the value of a good textbook to hobbyists and experimenters not enrolled in any formal electronics course.
 Many people selflessly volunteered their time and expertise in helping me learn electronics when I was younger, and my intent is to honor their service and love by giving back to the world what they gave to me.

-If my contribution to society is to be complete, I must include a guide to experimentation along with the text(s) on theory, so that the individual learning on their own has a resource to guide their experimental adventures.
+If my contribution to society is to be complete, I must include a guide to experimentation along with the text(s) on theory so that the individual learning on their own has a resource to guide their experimental adventures.

-A formal laboratory course for college electronics study requires an enormous amount of work to prepare, and usually must be based around specific parts and equipment so that the experiments will be sufficient detailed, with results sufficiently precise to allow for rigorous comparison between experimental and theoretical data.
+A formal laboratory course for college electronics study requires an enormous amount of work to prepare and usually must be based on specific parts and equipment.
+Thus the experiments will be sufficiently detailed, with results sufficiently precise to allow for rigorous comparison between experimental and theoretical data.
 A process of assessment, articulated through a qualified instructor, is also vital to guarantee that a certain level of learning has taken place.
-Peer review (comparison of experimental results with the work of others) is another important component of college-level laboratory study, and helps to improve the quality of learning.
+Peer review (comparison of experimental results with the work of others) is another important component of college-level laboratory study and helps to improve the quality of learning.

 When performing these experiments, feel free to explore by trying different circuit construction and measurement techniques.
 If something isn’t working as the text describes it should, don’t give up!
 It’s probably due to a simple problem in construction (loose wire, wrong component value) or test equipment setup.
 It can be frustrating working through these problems on your own, however. don't give up!